AndrewReitz/bad/README.md

 ```

 ## Future Updates
-`@Prototype` Show that the code was prototype and `@Slow` slow your compilation down so you have more to screw around!
+* `@Prototype` Show that the code was prototype and should never be pushed to production until it's refactored
+* `@Slow` slow your compilation down so you have more to screw around!

 ## License